Le Fanu House

 Le Fanu House is a large Federation Queen Anne style single-storey home located in Salvado Street, Cottesloe, Western Australia.
-It was built circa 1893, and is regarded as an example of a grand beachside home.
+It was built around 1893, and is regarded as an example of a grand beachside home.

 History

 Banksia (later Le Fanu) was built as a private residence for Henry Diggins Holmes, his wife Marion and their three children, at the corner of Salvado Road and Marine Parade, close to the dunes of Cottesloe Beach.
 Holmes was appointed General Manager of the Bank of Western Australia in 1890.

 In 1898 and 1900, substantial additions and alterations designed by architect Percy William Harrison were undertaken and it was sold in 1945 to the Perth Diocesan Trustees and renamed after then Archbishop of Perth, Henry Frewen Le Fanu.
 It became a private residence again in 1973, when the property was purchased by Mrs Fenwick (now Mrs Drake-Brockman).

 A story in Post Newspapers in January 2008 described the house as "crumbling into ruins".
 The 17-room house "is probably the most expensive chunk of real estate in Cottesloe – but it has serious complications", the story said.
 "It has the highest possible heritage listing – and presents an expensive challenge for any new owner because it cannot be demolished."
 The house had an asbestos roof, rotten roof timbers, crumbling bricks and collapsing limestone walls.